FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

 	++++++++++++++++++++++++++++++++++++++++++++++++++

 # Code written in Python.
 To start the execution open main.py file and then run the program.
-All py files are required to work.
 You need the below libraries:

 	1. numpy
 	2. matplotlib and basemap